(1928-2011)

 While his jabs at teachers earned admiration from his classmates, learning came so effortlessly to Jack that it often alienated him from his peers.
 Kevorkian was promoted to Eastern Junior High School when he was in the sixth grade, and by the time he was in high school he had taught himself German and Japanese.
 Classmates soon labeled him as an eccentric bookworm, and Kevorkian had trouble making friends as a result.
 He also gave up the idea of romantic relationships, believing them to be an unnecessary diversion from his studies.
 In 1945, when Kevorkian was only 17, he graduated with honors from Pontiac High School.

-READ More: Alton Brown
+READ More: Charlie Wilson

 Accepted into the University of Michigan College of Engineering, Kevorkian had aims to become a civil engineer.
 Halfway through his freshman year, however, he became bored with his studies and began focusing on botany and biology.
 By midyear, he had set his sights on medical school, often taking 20 credit hours in a semester in order to meet the 90-hour medical school requirement.
 He graduated in medicine at the University of Michigan in 1952 and began a specialty in pathology soon after.
 In 1953, however, the Korean War abruptly halted Kevorkian’s career.
 He served 15 months as an Army medical officer in Korea, then finished his service in Colorado.